OctopusDeploy/blog/blog/2021-10/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 ![The 'Add child step' option in an Octopus deployment process](rollingdeploy2.png)

-Read our [rolling deployments documentation](https://octopus.com/docs/deployments/patterns/rolling-deployments) for more information, including using guided failures and variable run conditions.

-For more reading on blue-green deployments, take a look at more of our blog posts:
+Read our [rolling deployments documentation](https://octopus.com/docs/deployments/patterns/rolling-deployments) for more information, including how to use guided failures and variable run conditions.
+And for more reading on blue-green deployments, take a look at some of our other blog posts:

 - [The ultimate guide to rolling deployments](https://octopus.com/blog/ultimate-guide-to-rolling-deployments)
 - [Convert an existing application to use rolling deployments](https://octopus.com/blog/convert-to-rolling-deployments)